XpiritBV/vslive-docker-handson/readme.md

 # Hands-on labs Introduction to Docker

-In this repository, you find exercises for the Docker Hands-On parts of the workshop
+In this repository, you find exercises for the Docker Hands-On parts of the workshop.
+First clone this Git Repo on your local machine.
+Some of the folders contain files you need to use in exercises

 - [01.
 Run a Docker container on Windows](01.%20Run%20a%20docker%20container%20on%20Windows)
 - [02.
 Docker basic commands](02.%20Docker%20basic%20commands)